6d SCFTs, 5d Dualities and Tao Web Diagrams

 When we split the two $O7^-$-planes, we obtain the 5-brane configuration in Figure \ref{Fig:5braneloopH1} after the two steps.

-After pulling all the 7-branes from Figure \ref{Fig:5braneloopH1}, the final 5-brane web configuration gives rise to a 5d quiver theory with $SU$ gage nodes with various flavors attached to each node.
+After pulling all the 7-branes from Figure \ref{Fig:5braneloopH1}, the final 5-brane web configuration gives rise to a 5d quiver theory with $SU$ gauge nodes with various flavors attached to each node.
 The explicit expression is

 where

 where $(i_l + j_l) = k_l$ for $l=1, \cdots, n-1$, and the rank of each gauge group as well as the number of the flavors should be larger than zero at least.

 When we split only one of the $O7^-$-planes, we obtain the 5-brane configuration in Figure \ref{Fig:5braneloopH2} after the two steps.